nrfconnect/ncs-app-index/README.md

 ### Adding your organization to the index

 To add your organization to the index, create an JSON of your own.
 The common practice is to name that file after the contributor's organization.
 The file is required to be located in `ncs-app-index/index` directory and follow the [`JSON schema`](./resources/schema.json).

+JSON schemas are provided to enforce the shape of the data in the index.
+They are located in the `resources` directory.
+To edit the schemas, make any changes in `site/src/schema.ts` and run `npm run generate-schemas` from the root directory.

 The following represents an example of the organization's index file: